sguox002/leetcode/leetcode-all.md

 each element can be min. using stack find previous larger and next larger to get the range. if left length is L: we can have L*A[i]
 ->>

-<<-921	Minimum Add to Make Parentheses Valid    		74.4%	Medium
-using stack. right mismatch just record, left mismatch still in the stack.
-->>

-<<-946	Validate Stack Sequences    		63.1%	Medium
-two arrays one is pushed values, one is popped values simulate the stack.
-->>

 <<-1003	Check If Word Is Valid After Substitutions    		55.6%	Medium
 given a string s, with only 'a','b','c'. check if you can build t by adding "abc" any times.